ducthangng/DS/test/readme.md

 ---
 ### 6. VGU has n students, each has a virtual locker.
-Each locker can contain a unlimited number of data.
+Each locker can contain an unlimited number of data.
 Trung is the person in charge of all the locker, that said every student who want to access A STUFF in his locker must goes through Trung.
 a.
 What is the most efficient way to Trung to handle all the stuff?
 Why?

 b.
 Give the demonstration for the method.